 early afternoon on a very warm day or early evening on a very cold day

-The number in each box is how many times the peak occurred in the indicated hour.
+The number in each box reflects how many times the peak occurred in the indicated hour.